 A 6–8 month study is also planned to determine whether the train should simply run straight to the center of Hinckley or divert out to the edge of town to directly serve Grand Casino.
-A direct connection to the casino would likely bump up ridership, and the study will attempt to find whether the diversion is financially justifiable.
+According to a list of new websites, a direct connection to the casino would likely bump up ridership, and the study will attempt to find whether the diversion is financially justifiable.

 Project officials say they’ll be able to get 30% of the design complete with existing funding.

 The presentation for the Zip Rail line to Rochester was focused around a recent study that said that building the line would provide about $1 billion in economic benefit annually—If true, that would generate $784 million in new tax revenue to the state plus another $1.6 bililon in taxes to the federal government over the first 25 years of operation.
 The study relied heavily on IMPLAN economic modeling software for those numbers.
 More direct user benefits in terms of time savings, avoided crashes, and reduced emissions were calculated to save $725 million over 25 years.